DhakalYukesh/food-ordering-system/README.md

 The application is structured as a set of independent microservices communicating with each other:

-- **API Gateway**: Entry point for all client requests, routing them to appropriate services
+- **API Gateway (Nginx)**: Entry point for all client requests, routing them to appropriate services using Nginx as a reverse proxy
 - **User Service**: Handles user registration, authentication, and profile management
 - **Restaurant Service**: Manages restaurant details, menus, and item availability
 - **Order Service**: Processes order creation, tracking, and history